 The current benchmark by which many economists judge Fed policy is known as the Taylor rule, a formula developed by Stanford economist John Taylor in 1993, which stipulates that interest rates should be raised when inflation or employment rates are high and lowered under the opposite conditions.
 Taylor has argued [PDF] that the Fed’s loose monetary policy in the early 2000s likely exacerbated housing price inflation, thus spurring the subsequent collapse of the subprime mortgage market.

 The Fed’s regulatory purview also steadily expanded through the 1990s.
 U.S. banking changed dramatically when the Gramm-Leach-Bliley Act of 1999 legalized the merger of securities, insurance, and banking institutions, allowing for the joining of retail and investment banking operations that had been separated under the 1933 Glass-Steagall Banking Act.
 The law also gave the Fed the authority to determine appropriate financial activities within bank holding companies and member banks.
 The Fed was now responsible for ensuring banks’ soundness by enforcing provisions that included minimum capital requirements, banking consumer protections, antitrust laws, and anti-money laundering policies.

 The Fed Chair

-Few officials in Washington enjoy the power and autonomy of the Chair of the Federal Reserve.
-The chair acts as a spokesperson for the central bank, negotiates with the executive and Congress, and controls the agenda of the board and FOMC meetings.
-Analysts and investors hang on her every word, and markets instantly react to the faintest clues on interest rate policy.
+Few officials in Washington enjoy the power and autonomy of the chair of the Federal Reserve.
+The chairman acts as a spokesperson for the central bank, negotiates with the executive and Congress, and controls the agenda of the board and FOMC meetings.
+Analysts and investors hang on the chair’s every word, and markets instantly react to the faintest clues on interest rate policy.
 The unelected chair, appointed by the president, is not directly accountable to voters, and the Fed is largely free from the whims of Congress.